josebohorquez1/fswc_website/docs/convention_guides/2025_AGENDA_CONVENTION.md

 Crystal Salons ABC
 Russ Davis, Board of Directors
 National Federation of the Blind of Florida
-Interested in Ham radio?
-Ever wondered what Ham radio operators do on the radio?
-Would you like to become a Ham radio operator?
-Visit the Exhibit Hall to ask those questions\!
+Andy Rood, KM4CSX, Greater Jacksonville Chapter and Dave Hillebrandt, W4CI
+Interested in amateur radio?
+Ever wondered if the blind are involved in Ham radio?
+Several blind hams will tell you just how open, accessible and fantastic the hobby of a thousand hobbies can be.
+Join the presenters and other hams inside the Exhibit Hall to find out why it's so much fun and so easy to get on the air.

 ## **Convention Banquet**